What We Do

 Open Buffalo’s mission is to create systemic changes leading to an “open” city for residents of Buffalo, N.Y., through the measures of equality, justice, and freedom.
 Open Buffalo provides leadership development, media and policy strategy and coordination, direct support, and assistance to social and economic justice organizations and campaigns, facilitates action-oriented community research, and raises the profile of and mobilizes funding for this important work.

-BUILDING CIVIC CAPACITYOpen Buffalo will increase Buffalo communities’ capacity to effect systemic change through four strategies:
+What we doOpen Buffalo increases Buffalo communities’ capacity to effect systemic change in our issue areas:

-- Innovation Lab: The Innovation Lab builds Buffalo’s capacity to generate new ideas, do original research, draw more effectively on local and national best practices, share information more broadly, and draft new laws and policies.
+- Innovation Lab: We generate new ideas, conduct original research, and draft new laws and policies.

 - Leadership Development: We empower grassroots leaders to mobilize their communities around issues of equity.

 - High Road Economic Development: We work to advance higher economic development standards, transparency, community benefit from public subsidies, and new workforce opportunities.

 - Just Transition Buffalo: We innovate to build a new community economy that uplifts people, place, and planet.